Financial Aid

 Changing Majors/Second Majors:

 Students who have lost their financial aid eligibility due to any of the SAP components noted above and have changed majors may be considered for financial aid by completing the SAP Appeal Form.
-Students who have lost financial aid eligibility, due to exceeding the maximum time-frame limit noted above, and have changed majors or returned to seek another degree may also be considered for financial aid eligibility by completing an appeal.
+Students who have lost financial aid eligibility, due to exceeding the maximum time-frame limit noted above, and have changed majors or returned to seek another degree may also be considered for financial aid eligibility by completing a SAP appeal.
 Please contact Financial Aid Services for more information on the appeal process.

 Financial Aid Reinstatement: